KinKir/adminer/readme.md

 * Custom dashboard page

 #### Usage
-1. Clone this repo to your web root (of your preferred place)
+1. Clone this repo to your web root (or your preferred location)
 2. Brows to this directory for adminer. eg: localhot/adminer
 3. Brows selector.php for theme change. eg: localhost/adminer/selector.php